What is WPC Vinyl Flooring? Top 10 Things to Make You a WPC Expert

 The answer is pretty simple.
 WPC vinyl is 100% waterproof.
 Traditional vinyl and laminate floors are not.

 Additionally, the thicker planks lend themselves to uneven subfloors, giving you less prep work before your wpc flooring installation.
 These thick planks also tend to be more durable and provide thicker wear layers which prevent your floor from dents and scratches.

 WPC is like the best of the best in the vinyl world.
 Of course, many people are fine with traditional, water-resistant vinyl.
 But if you need that extra protection, nothing will do it quite like WPC.

 Okay, so how do you find this magical flooring?
 There are a few brands known for their WPC vinyl flooring lines.

 Shaw’s Floorte line is perfect for anyone looking for WPC vinyl on more of a budget.
 It is the only WPC vinyl flooring on the market (that we’re aware of) that you can get at the same price as traditional vinyl and laminate.

 These planks still offer a realistic wood look while maintaining the 100% waterproof capabilities that WPC vinyl is known for.
 They are, however, a little thinner and more limited in their warranty.

 Mohawk offers an in-between option.
-Their prices are typically somewhere between Floorte and COREtec.
+Their prices are typically somewhere around Floorte.
 Additionally, their warranty also falls in the in-between with a 35 year home warranty, which, if you ask me, is pretty darn good.